-Herbert Hoover gained a reputation as a humanitarian in World War I by leading hunger-relief efforts in Europe as head of the American Relief Administration.
+Born in Iowa in 1874, Herbert Hoover gained a reputation as a humanitarian in World War I by leading hunger-relief efforts in Europe as head of the American Relief Administration.
 From there he moved into the post of U.S. secretary of commerce and spearheaded the construction of the St. Lawrence Seaway and the Hoover Dam.
 In 1928, Hoover was elected president, but eight months later the stock market crash of 1929 occurred, ushering in the Great Depression.
 Hoover’s policies could not overcome the economic destruction and despair that resulted, and he lost his reelection bid in 1932.

 Herbert Hoover was born on August 10, 1874, in West Branch, Iowa, and was the first president born west of the Mississippi River.
 When Hoover was six years old, his father died.
 Three years later his mother also died, and Hoover was then raised in Oregon by his maternal aunt and uncle.

 A lifelong humanitarian, as an adult, Hoover was in China during the Boxer Rebellion (1900), and he organized the relief efforts for trapped foreigners.
 Four years later, he helped Americans stranded in Europe when World War I began, and for three years after, he headed the Commission for Relief in Belgium, helping to procure food for 9 million Belgians in the aftermath of the massive encroachment of German troops.
 His effectiveness prompted President Woodrow Wilson to appoint Hoover head of the Food Administration, which diverted American agricultural products overseas to American troops.

 When President Coolidge decided not to run for another term, Herbert Hoover was nominated as the Republican candidate in 1928.
 He ran against New York governor Alfred E. Smith and won in a landslide.
-During Hoover’s campaign, he famously said, “We in America today are nearer to the final triumph over poverty than ever before in the history of any land,” but a year later the stock market crash of 1929 struck, and the worst economic downturn in American history was upon Hoover’s administration.
+During Hoover’s campaign, he famously said, “We in America today are nearer to the final triumph over poverty than ever before in the history of any land,” but less than a year later the stock market crash of 1929 struck, and the worst economic downturn in American history was upon Hoover’s administration.

 Hoover’s plan to attack the Great Depression had as its backbone tax cuts and public works projects: keep more money in people’s pockets, and keep people working.
-He also contacted business leaders and urged them not to cut wages or lay off workers, and in 1932 backed the establishment of the Reconstruction Finance Corporation, a lending institution intended to help banks and industries in their recovery efforts.
+He also contacted business leaders and urged them not to cut wages or lay off workers, and in 1932 he backed the establishment of the Reconstruction Finance Corporation, a lending institution intended to help banks and industries in their recovery efforts.
 Unfortunately, none of these approaches helped the foundering economy, and Hoover watched helplessly while businesses closed their doors and Americans sank into poverty.
 He also made a critical mistake in signing into law the Smoot-Hawley Act, which raised taxes on imports and prompted foreign nations to turn their backs on American-made goods when the country desperately needed sales.